namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 11/14/23
+- Created a PR for 2038 bug that Jess added
+- Have 2 retirement meetings I want to attend on top of the meetings we already have
+- Will work on the other feedback from Jess as I find time

 ### 11/13/23
-- Will get started on the rich text editor - 2129
+- Started reading the documentation for ProseMirror (rich text editor)
+- Created a PR for 2136 with David's changes ready

 ### 11/10/23
 - Finished frontend for 2053 - PR is ready